creativecommons/cc-legal-tools-app/README.rst

 It will read the HTML files from the specified directory, populate the database with LegalCode and License records, and create
 .po and .mo files in cc-licenses-data.

+Once you've done that, you might want to update the static HTML files for the site;
+see "Saving the site as static files" farther on.

 Now commit the changes from cc-licenses-data and push to Github.